Franchise Marketing Playbook

 Franchise marketing starts at the top.
 As a franchisor, it’s up to you to set the tone for your corporate brand and help franchisees find ways to translate that tone for local marketing campaigns.

-The more franchisees you bring on board, the more complicated it becomes to manage online listings, websites, and marketing campaigns for all those locations.
-This guide will break down each facet of digital franchise marketing and offer up expert advice to make the most of your marketing team’s resources.
+The more franchisees you bring on board, the more complicated it becomes to manage online listings, websites and marketing campaigns for all those locations.

-There are three areas of digital marketing where corporate control is often a good idea: local listings, online reviews, and website management.
+There are three areas of digital marketing where corporate control is often a good idea: local listings, online reviews and website management.

 Local Listings Management